streetprophet90/Professional-Portfolio/06 Breakout Game GUI/README.md

 16. Updates the display and limits the frame rate to 60 frames per second.
 This helps control the speed of the game.

 This code provides a basic structure for a Breakout game using Pygame.
+A further enhancement shall be done in the forseeable future.
-You can further enhance it by adding features such as bricks, scoring, levels, and sound effects.
+ Additonal features such as bricks, scoring, levels, and sound effects would be considered